gracecuenca/graphics/NOTES.md

 - Only draw the forward facing surfaces
 - Now the question is: How can we tell which triangles are facing you and which aren't?

-Let's say we have a surface vector and have a vector perpendicular to the surface vector (aka surface normal) and is perpendicualr to the polygon
+Let's say we have a surface vector and have a vector perpendicular to the surface vector (aka surface normal) and is perpendicular to the polygon

 But, where we are looking at the surface also affects which side is facing us.

 We introduce a third vector, V, which is a view vector and is the vector from the surface to the eye/camera

 The angle between the surface normal vector and the view vector is what tells us whether it is facing us or not.

 __Backface Culling Procedure__
 - Calculate surface normal vector